hargoniX/bachelor/thesis/thesis.typ

     We call a transmit write-back descriptor valid iff DD is 1.
 ] <valid_adv_tx_wb>

-Next, we split up the queue into two different sections based on TDH, TDT, and `tx_index`.
+Next, we split up the queue into two different sections based on TDH, TDT, and `clean_index`.
-While this is very similar to the RX setup there is a slight difference.
+While this is very similar to the RX setup there are slight differences.

 #definition("Transmit read section")[
     The transmit read section of a queue $Q$ covers the interval $Q["TDH", "TDT")$.